Slow-Town-LLC-Internal/test-doc-v2/README.md

 ## Troubleshooting & Common Issues

 ### Authentication Issues

+#### Enabling/Disabling Authentication
+To toggle authentication on or off:
+1. Update `api-docs/config/app-config.json` and set `features.auth.enabled` to `true` or `false`
+2. If you're still being redirected to the login page when auth is disabled:
+   - Clear your browser's localStorage for the site
+   - Ensure you've restarted the development server after changing the config
+   - Check browser console for any JavaScript errors

+#### Client-Side Authentication Script Issues
+If you encounter errors related to `auth.js` script (like "Identifier has already been declared"):
+1. The script is designed to prevent multiple initialization using `window.docsAuthInitialized` flag
+2. The script is included from both `login.html` and `Layout.tsx`, but should only execute once
+3. Script first checks if auth is enabled via API config before attempting any redirects

 #### API Gateway CORS Errors
 If you see CORS errors in the browser console when trying to authenticate: